Tabasaran language

 Tabasaran (also written Tabassaran) is a Northeast Caucasian language of the Lezgic branch.
 It is spoken by the Tabasaran people in the southern part of the Russian Republic of Dagestan.
 There are two main dialects: North (Khanag) and South Tabasaran.
 It has a literary language based on the Southern dialect, one of the official languages of Dagestan.

 Tabasaran is an ergative language.
 The verb system is relatively simple; verbs agree with the subject in number, person and (in North Tabasaran) class.
 North Tabasaran has two noun classes (that is, grammatical gender), whereas Southern Tabasaran lacks noun classes / gender.

 Geographical distribution

 It is spoken in the basin of Upper Rubas-nir and Upper Chirakh-nir.

 Phonology

 Consonants

 The post-alveolar sibilants may be whistled.

 Vowels

 Vowel sounds of Tabasaran are [i, y, ɛ, æ, ɑ, u].

 Writing system

+Cyrillic (19th century)

+Peter von Uslar devised Cyrillic-based orthographies for many Caucasian languages, including Tabasaran.

+Latin (1931–1938)

-Tabasaran is written using Cyrillic since 1938 (from 1928 to 1938 the Latin alphabet was used as a base for the Tabasaran writing system).
+From 1931 to 1938, the Latin alphabet was used as a base for the Tabasaran writing system.
+The first book was published in 1932.

+Initially, the alphabet took the following form: